connorjnel/ztm-python-dev/06-advanced-python-decorators/python-advanced-decorators.md

 ## Tips

-tip - Function that wraps another function and enhances it, add extra functionality to other functions, can enqeue actions before and after wrapped functions
+tip - Function that wraps another function and enhances it, add extra functionality to other functions, can enqeue actions before and after wrapped functions tip - if wrapped function has a parameter then wrapper function also needs param as well as wrapped function inside wrapper, tip - `*args, **kwargs` - can use this pattern for wrapper and wrapped function, will accept multiple args and kwargs without having to worry about updating decorator wrapped function constantly